adobe/PDFServices.NET.SDK.Samples/README.md

 * Build Tool: The solution requires Visual studio or .NET Core CLI to be installed to be able to run the sample projects.

 ## Authentication Setup
-The credentials file and corresponding private key file for the samples is ```dc-services-sdk-credentials.json``` and ```private.key``` respectively.
+The credentials file and corresponding private key file for the samples is ```pdftools-api-credentials.json``` and ```private.key``` respectively.
 Before the samples can be run, replace both the files with the ones present in the downloaded zip file at the end of creation of credentials via [Get Started](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSdk) workflow.

 ## Quota Exhaustion
-If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their quota of 5000 pages.
-Please contact [here](https://www.adobe.com/go/dcsdk_requestform) to get the paid credentials.
+If you receive ServiceUsageException during the Samples run, it means that trial credentials have exhausted their usage quota.
+Please [contact us](https://www.adobe.com/go/pdftoolsapi_requestform) to get paid credentials.

 ## Build with .NET Core CLI
 Run the following command to build the project: